-Lamb's rum, one of the top-selling rum families in Canada, was significantly impacted by unfavourable consumer trends.
-Retail volumes for the overall rum category declined 2% and 1% respectively for the three and six month periods ended December 31, 2016 when compared to the same three and six month periods last year.
+Lamb's rum, one of the top-selling rum families in Canada, was significantly impacted by unfavourable consumer trends and declining economic conditions in regional strongholds.
+Retail volumes for the overall rum category declined 1% for both the three and nine-month periods ended March 31, 2017 when compared to the same three and nine month periods last year.

-For the three-month and six-month periods ended December 31, 2016, Lamb's declined 12% and 9% respectively in retail volume when compared to the same periods last year.
-The Lamb's rum product line is heavily weighted in the dark and white segments and has faced difficult economic conditions in regional strongholds.
-Our strategy remains to defend these regional strongholds with new targeted campaigns, to focus on the most differentiated variants, and to launch new flavour variants.
+For the three-month and nine-month periods ended March 31, 2017, Lamb's declined 1% (in line with category trends) and 7% respectively in retail volume when compared to the same periods last year The Lamb's rum product line is heavily weighted in the dark and white segments and has faced difficult economic conditions and increased competitor pressure in regional strongholds.
+Our strategy remains to defend these regional strongholds with new targeted campaigns, to focus on the most differentiated variants, and to launch new flavour variants such as Lamb's Spiced Cherry rum (launched in the third quarter of this fiscal).